joshskeen/cursetank/README.md

 ## Usage

-Fire up a terminal (max window preferred) and run "cursetank"
+After running gem install cursetank, Fire up a terminal (max window preferred) and type "cursetank"

 [Video of what it looks like](https://vimeo.com/52319135)